aghdamamir/Research-co-pilot/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom Non-Commercial Research License.
+See [LICENSE](LICENSE) for details.